learningdebunked/SystemDesignFundamentals/README.md

  **Encoding and Evolution**

     ** Several formats for encoding data JSON,XML, Protocol buffers , Thrift and AVRO ** Translations of data in memory to sending it over Network is known as Encoding.
-Decoding is the reverse of encoding ** Various languages support libraries that come with built in support for encoding in-memory objects into byte sequence ** JSON , XML and CSV are  data interchange formats
+Decoding is the reverse of encoding ** Various languages support libraries that come with built in support for encoding in-memory objects into byte sequence ** JSON , XML and CSV are  data interchange formats **

       **Binary Encoding**

         ** This is used for more compaction and to process data fast ** When this encoding is used on smaller data sets the gains are negligible but if the data size is in TB , the choice of data format will have a big impact
+        ** Message Pack , BSON , BJSON , UBJSON , BISON are some binary encoding schemes
+        ** JSON is less verbose than XML but both still use a lot of space compared to binary formats.
+        ** When encoding understand if the gains are big enough and worth the loss of human readability

+      ** Protocol Buffers

+        ** Encoding scheme originally developed at Google.
+        ** Supports only one binary encoding format

+      ** Thrift

+        ** Encoding scheme originally developed at Facebook ** Has 2 different encodigs a) Binary Protocol b ) Compact Protocol

+      ** Both Thrift and Protocol buffer encoding schemes need a schema for any data that is encoded
+      ** Both Thrift and Protocol buffer come with code generator tool that takes a schema definition and produces classes that implement the schema in various programming languages.
+The application then calls the generated code to encode or decode

+      **AVRO Encoding format**
+         ** When using AVRO the binary data can only be decoded if the code reading the data is using the same exact schema as the code that wrote the data.
+Any mismatch in the schema between the reader and the writer would mean incorrectly decoded data ** Key idea with AVRO is that writer's schema and reader's schema don't have to be the same, they have to be compatible

+      **gRPC
+         ** The reason they are used is that custom RPC protocols with a binary encoding format can achieve better performance that something generic like
+            JSON via REST
+         ** The main focus of RPC Frameworks is on requests between services owned by same organization,typically within same datacenter

+      **AKKA**
+         ** Rather than dealing with threads, logic is encapsulated in actors.
+         ** Is a programming model for concurrency in a single process

+       **Summary**
+         ** Text Encoding formats - JSON / XML / CSV
+         ** Binary - AVRO , Thrift and Protocol Buffer